King Missile

-King Missile is an American avant-garde art rock band best known for its 1992 single "Detachable Penis".
+King Missile is an American avant-garde art rock band best known for its 1992 humorous single "Detachable Penis".
 Vocalist John S. Hall has fronted several disparate incarnations of the group since founding it in 1986.

 History

 King Missile (Dog Fly Religion)

 In 1985, writer John S. Hall began presenting his work at open mic poetry readings.
 After three shows, Hall became a "featured" poet at the Backfence, a performance venue in Manhattan's Greenwich Village.
 In 1986, feeling that "20 minutes of me reading poetry would be totally boring", Hall asked his guitarist friend Dogbowl (Stephen Tunney) to augment his performances with original music.
 Dogbowl agreed, and with the addition of bassist Alex DeLaszlo, drummer R. B. Korbet, and xylophonist George O'Malley, King Missile (Dog Fly Religion) was born.

 In 1987, the band went to the Noise New York studio and in just ten hours recorded and mixed its debut album, Fluting on the Hump.
 The producer/engineer, Kramer, released the album on his then-fledgling label, Shimmy Disc.
 The label sent the album to every college radio station that reported to College Media Journal, and the album subsequently performed well on the CMJ charts.

 In 1988, Hall and Dogbowl, along with cellist Charles Curtis and new drummer Steve Dansiger, recorded the second King Missile (Dog Fly Religion) album, the longer, more experimental, less "jokey" They.
 Like its predecessor, the album was produced by Kramer and released on Shimmy Disc.
 According to Hall, "[the album] wasn't well received.
 Dogbowl was itching to make his own records, so we went our separate ways."
 Dogbowl went on to record several albums for Shimmy Disc.

+In September 2023, Hall, Dogbowl, Korbet (now on bass), and DeLaszlo were joined by percussionists Susan Hwang and Marlon Cherry for a performance, at the City Winery Loft in New York City.
+The following year, Hall, Dogbowl, Korbet, Hwang, and Cherry began work on a new King Missile (Dog Fly Religion) album, to be released in 2026.